FragSoc/arma3-docker/README.md

 You will probably be prompted to login with steam - this is handled entirely by steamcmd; no code or scripts in this repo **ever** see your steam credentials.

+If you want to rebuild the image with the latest version of ARMA 3, run `make clean` first.

 ### Dependencies

 - steamcmd